-- I would enter the requested amount of Non-Roth and Roth assets to be paid to me and the remaining balance will be withdrawn as a direct rollover. - If I select the Net Amount box, the actual withdrawal amount will be greater than the withdrawal amount received to account for applicable income taxes and fees. - If I select the Gross Amount box, applicable income taxes and fees will be withheld from the gross amount, resulting in an amount less than the requested amount.
-If both or neither check box is marked, the request will be processed as a Gross Amount. - An eligible rollover withdrawal of my Non-Roth assets may be paid directly to Roth IRA.
+• I would enter the requested amount of Non-Roth and Roth assets to be paid to me and the remaining balance will be withdrawn as a direct rollover.

+- If I select the Net Amount box, the actual withdrawal amount will be greater than the withdrawal amount received to account for applicable income taxes and fees. - If I select the Gross Amount box, applicable income taxes and fees will be withheld from the gross amount, resulting in an amount less than the requested amount.
+If both or neither check box is marked, the request will be processed as a Gross Amount. - · I must indicate an IRA at another provider or specify an eligible Plan to accept the remaining assets that are rolled over. - An eligible rollover withdrawal of my Non-Roth assets may be paid directly to Roth IRA.
 Mandatory Federal and State Income Tax withholding does not apply to this type of rollover.
 However, this withdrawal is subject to Federal and State Income Tax withholding and I am responsible for making tax payments.
 The taxable withdrawal will be reported on IRS Form 1099-R. Making an estimated tax payment to the IRS and an appropriate state authority at the time of this rollover may be one of the options to cover this tax liability.
 Where I deem appropriate, I will seek a consultation with my tax advisor. - I may request my designated Roth assets to be rolled over into an eligible retirement Plan with a designated Roth account or into a Roth IRA at another retirement provider.
-It is my responsibility to make sure that the new employer's Plan provides for a designated Roth account and can accept Roth rollovers. - The rollover may not be completed if the acceptance letter and the form provide conflicting information.
+It is my responsibility to make sure that the new employer's Plan provides for a designated Roth account and can accept Roth rollovers - The rollover may not be completed if the acceptance letter and the form provide conflicting information.
 I may be contacted to provide additional information. - · Required Minimum Distributions are not eligible for rollover.

-Rollover to an IRA or an Eligible Retirement Plan as a One-time Withdrawal
+Rollover to an IRA or New Employer's Plan as a One-time Withdrawal

-- It is my responsibility to determine if the IRA or an eligible retirement plan accepts eligible rollover withdrawals. - I would check this box to have my withdrawal sent to an IRA or an eligible retirement plan or New Employer's Plan and enter the requested amount. - The withdrawal will be prorated against all of my available investment options under Non-Roth and/or Roth as elected on the form, and all available contribution sources as allowed by IRS regulations. - An eligible rollover withdrawal of my Non-Roth assets may be paid directly to a Roth IRA.
+- · It is my responsibility to determine if the IRA or New Employer's Plan accepts eligible rollover withdrawals. - I would check this box to have my withdrawal sent to an IRA or New Employer's Plan and enter the requested amount. - An eligible rollover withdrawal of my Non-Roth assets may be paid directly to a Roth IRA.
 Mandatory Federal and State Income Tax withholding does not apply to this type of rollover.
 However, this withdrawal is subject to Federal and State Income Tax withholding and I am responsible for making tax payments.
 The taxable withdrawal will be reported on IRS Form 1099-R. Making an estimated tax payment to the IRS and an appropriate state authority at the time of this rollover may be one of the options to cover this tax liability.
-Where I deem appropriate, I will seek a consultation with my tax advisor. - I may request my designated Roth assets to be rolled over into an eligible retirement Plan with a designated Roth account or into a Roth IRA. - · It is my responsibility to make sure that the eligible retirement plan provides for a designated Roth account and can accept Roth rollovers. - The rollover may not be completed if the acceptance letter and the form provide conflicting information.
-I may be contacted to provide additional information. - I must complete the Required Minimum Distribution information if I am age 701⁄2 or older and I am requesting a 100% withdrawal as a direct rollover unless I have already satisfied my required minimum distribution for the year. - · Required Minimum Distributions are not eligible for rollover.
+Where I deem appropriate, I will seek a consultation with my tax advisor. - I may request my designated Roth assets to be rolled over into an eligible retirement Plan with a designated Roth account or into a Roth IRA.
+It is my responsibility to make sure that the new employer's Plan provides for a designated Roth account and can accept Roth rollovers. - The rollover may not be completed if the acceptance letter and the form provide conflicting information.
+I may be contacted to provide additional information.